syncfusion-content/winui-docs/winui/Color-Palette/Select-Theme-Colors.md

 ## Add your own custom colors in theme palette

 If you want to allow the user to select a color from own theme colors, add that color with its name and tooltip text into the `PaletteColors.Colors` collection using the [ColorModel](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.ColorModel.html).
 It will generates color variants automatically.
-You can also customize the header text, show or hide its variants by using the [ColorPaletteModel](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.ColorPaletteModel.html).
+You can also customize the header text and show or hide its variants by using the [ColorPaletteModel](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.ColorPaletteModel.html).

 {% tabs %}
 {% highlight xaml %}